 How to obtain a Certificate of Confidentiality

+Instructions on requesting a CoC through NIH are available here.
 CoC requests that utilize the online CoC request system will need to identify the designated institutional official, who will also need to sign the Certificate of Confidentiality Assurance for all CoC requests:

 - For research managed under the Duke University Health System Human Research Protection Program, this is Geeta Swamy (firstname.lastname@example.org).

 - For research managed under the Campus Institutional Review Board (IRB), please contact the Campus IRB at campusIRB@duke.edu.

 Review the following policy (as applicable to your project oversight) for additional information:

 Researcher responsibilities when a Certificate of Confidentiality is in place